carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 Diffusion images, typically acquired using spin-echo echo planar imaging (EPI), are sensitive to non-zero off-resonance fields.
-One source of these fields is from the susceptibilitiy distribution of the subjects head, otherwise known as susceptibility-induced off-resonance field.
+One source of these fields is from the susceptibility distribution of the subjects head, otherwise known as susceptibility-induced off-resonance field.
 This field is approximately constant for all acquired diffusion images.
 As such, for a set of diffusion volumes, the susceptibility-induced field will be consistent throughout.
 This